Wind power in Turkey: History

 Some of the earliest windmills were built 400 years ago out of stone.

 Using wind from the Aegean Sea, these mills were used to grind wheat into flour until the 1970s.
 On windy days a mill could grind 20 sacks of wheat (about 320 kg) in an hour, and corn and barley were also milled.

 Such historic windmills on the Bodrum Peninsula are being restored for tourism.

 Likewise, on Bozcaada, two derelict mills have been reconstructed and are used for tourist demonstrations.

 The first wind farm was built in İzmir in 1998.

 While the installed capacity of wind power was 19 megawatts (MW) in 2006, it grew to 140 MW by 2007, and to over 1,600 MW by 2011.
 In the 2010s some windpower was used for carbon offsets.

+The table below shows the subsequent growth of installed wind power capacity: